ELLIOTT KLEIN, M.B.A. – CHIEF EXECUTIVE OFFICER

+Elliott Klein, Chief Executive Officer at New York Psychotherapy and Counseling Center (NYPCC) has been with the agency since 1983 and is fully involved in overseeing every aspect of the Agency’s operations.
+His hands on leadership and management guidance has been integral in propelling NYPCC’s stellar reputation within the mental health community with clinics in Brooklyn, Queens and the Bronx.
+He is NYPCC’s direct liaison with the New York State Office of Mental Health and other governmental agencies, in addition to actively serving on the Board of the Coalition for Behavioral Health and on the Board of Directors of the New York State Coalition for Children's Behavioral Health.
+In addition, Mr. Klein is one of the founders of Coordinated Behavioral Care (CBC), a health home licensed by the New York State Department of Health to provide care coordination in New York City and is currently a key participating member on their Board of Directors.
+He also serves on the advisory board of the Center for Long Term Care Research & Policy, a division of the Institute of Public Health in the School of Health Sciences and Practice at New York Medical College.
+He is also a member of the Quality Management committee of Affinity Health Plan and Amida Health Plan.
 Mr. Klein attended Queens College where he received a BA in Computer Science and Adelphi University, where he graduated with an MBA in Hospital and Health Care Administration with distinction.
-He has been with NYPCC since 1983 and is involved in supervising every aspect of the Agency’s operations and is extremely proud of NYPCC’s stellar reputation in the mental health community.
-Mr Klein is NYPCC’s direct liaison with the New York State Office of Mental Health and other governmental agencies.
-Mr. Klein serves on the Board of the Coalition of Behavioral Health Agencies and on the Board of Directors of the NYS Coalition for Children's Mental Health Services.
-He is one of the founders of Coordinated Behavioral Care (CBC), a health home licensed by the New York State Department of Health to provide care coordination in New York City and currently serves on their Board of Directors.
-He also serves on the advisory board of the Center for Long Term Care Research & Policy, a division of the Institute of Public Health in the School of Health Sciences and Practice at New York Medical College.
-Mr. Klein is a member of the Lander College for Men Board of Overseers.
-He is also a member of the QM committee of Beacon/Affinity and the UM committee of Beacon/Amida.

 Mr. Klein is the Chief Financial Officer responsible for the financial operations of NYPCC.

-JONATHAN KEIGHER, Ph.D. - DIRECTOR OF CLINICAL SERVICES AND QUALITY ASSURANCE
+JONATHAN KEIGHER, Ph.D. - VICE PRESIDENT, CHIEF CLINICAL OFFICER

 Dr. Keigher is a licensed psychologist who earned his doctoral degree in Clinical Psychology at the City University of New York.
 While studying at City University, he specialized in the assessment and treatment of severe psychopathology, as well as trauma and personality disorders.
 For over a decade, Dr. Keigher was employed by the NYS Office of Mental Health directing quality management initiatives for inpatient and outpatient mental health programs.
 He has taught extensively at undergraduate psychology departments and has trained and supervised doctoral students and psychiatry residents in psychotherapy and assessment.
 He is a member of the American Psychological Association.

-KENISE ETWARU, PHR - DIRECTOR OF HUMAN RESOURCES
+KENISE ETWARU, PHR - VICE PRESIDENT, CHIEF HUMAN RESOURCES OFFICER

 Kenise has 15 years diverse human resources and management experience that spans start-ups and established organizations.
 She has extensive hands-on experience building and leading HR initiatives including policy design, compensation, performance management, recruiting, compliance reporting, HRIS implementations, HR workflow development, training and development, and benefits administration.
 Prior to joining NYPCC, Kenise spent 10 years at a major NYC non-profit where she built their Human Resources department from scratch.
 Kenise is certified as a Professional in Human Resources (PHR) and is also a member of the Society for Human Resource Management (SHRM) and World at Work.